vbuterin/blog/posts/futures6.md

 * Signing with one key for low-value operations and another key (or set of keys) for high-value operations
 * Allowing privacy protocols to work without relayers, significantly lowering their complexity and removing a key central point of dependency

 Since account abstraction began in 2015, the goals have expanded to also include a large set of “convenience goals”, such as an account that has no ETH but has some ERC20 being able to pay gas in that ERC20.
+Instead of the account abstraction roadmap just abstracting validation, it aims to abstract everyghing: authentication (who can perform an action), authorization (what can they do), replay protection, gas payment and execution.
 One summary of these goals is the following chart:

 <center><br>